walaber-ent/pgrc-mod/docs/20-creating-a-track.markdown

 ![info.cfg resource exception](../assets/images/info-cfg-resource-exception.jpg)

 Note: the template project has been updated with this set by default, but older mad projects created before this change will have to make this change manually.

+**I made trophy ghosts but they aren't showing up in-game**

+The Godot template project was updated to ensure that `.dat` files would be properly included in the exported mod.
+If you started your mod before this update, you might need to manually update your Godot project.
+Follow the steps above for the `info.cfg` file, and also add `*.dat` into the Filters to export non-resource files/folders box.